Expedition Robinson 1999

-Expedition Robinson 1999, was the third edition of Expedition Robinson, or Survivor as it is referred to in some countries, to air in Sweden and it aired in 1999.
+Expedition Robinson 1999 is the third edition of Expedition Robinson to air in Sweden and it aired in 1999.

+Season summary

 The major twist this season was that the contestants were initially divided up into four tribes based on their gender.
 Like in the previous season, when a tribe lost immunity the other tribe would be allowed to vote one of the members of the losing tribe out.
 Also the joker twist was brought back for this edition.
 The 'joker' this season was Douglas Svedberg.
 The dominant alliance this season was that of the West team's Jerker, Jesus, Klas, and Robert, who all managed to make it to the final four.
 Eventually Jerker Dalman won the season with a jury vote of 5–4 over Klas Granström, who was initially the third person voted off the show, but was allowed to return after winning a challenge against Deniz following Susanna's ejection from the game.